noamelf/noamelf.github.io/content/posts/mgmt-brain-dump/index.md

 - Fixing organizational issues - finding where the team struggles when working with the rest of the organization.
 Advocating to resolve these issues as they come up and not letting them slide.

 - Technical deep dives - it's important to monitor and understand the technical work being done to help come up with ideas and to avoid missing potential critical issues.
-Promoting written discussions on technical issues is efficient since it requires the person leading it to gather data and analyze the issue instead of using you as a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
+Promoting written discussions on technical issues is efficient since it requires the person leading it to gather data and analyze the issue instead of using you as a [rubber duck 🦆](https://en.wikipedia.org/wiki/Rubber_duck_debugging).

 - Rigorous schedule - people like to set meetings, make sure they are actually needed.
 Try to divert the meeting to a written discussion.
 Works well for simple things that don't require deep discussions (and there are many of those).
 I also like the notion of setting meetings only after a document has been created and shared and that the focus of the meeting is a discussion about its content (and not on presenting it).